Protein Choices: Too Many to Choose From

 What Are the Benefits of Protein and Having Protein Choices?

-Having a variety of protein choices is important for several reasons:
+Having many protein choices is important for your nutrition and long-term success.

 Is There Such Thing as the Best Protein Choice?